stuffmattdoes/e-ink-display/readme.md

 * [ ] On multi-day event, if date is end day, display "Ends @ 10:30PM"
 * [x] Show "Today" & populate accordingly
 * [ ] Show "X more events this week"

-# Cronjob
-`crontab -e`
-and enter
-`0 8-0 * * * cd /home/pi/python_programs/pi-cal/src && python3 pi-cal.py`
-to run a cronjob every hour from 8AM to midnight